ParaToric 1.0: Continuous-time quantum Monte Carlo for the toric code in a parallel field: Introduction

 \section{Introduction}

 The toric code is one of the most fundamental and most-studied models in modern condensed matter physics.
-It was first written down by Kitaev \cite{Kitaev2003} and is the simplest example of a model hosting a topological phase (a gapped $\mathbb{Z}_2$ quantum spin liquid) and anyonic excitations.
+It was first written down by Kitaev \cite{Kitaev2003} and is the simplest example of a model hosting a topological ground state (a gapped $\mathbb{Z}_2$ quantum spin liquid) and anyonic excitations.
 The toric code is also the foundational model for error-correcting codes \cite{Dennis2002, Fowler2012} and has deep connections to the Ising gauge theory \cite{Kogut1979}.
+It has been studied using a wide range of analytical and numerical techniques, including dual/exact mappings to spin models\footnote{The resulting spin models are typically solved with the numerical techniques mentioned below.} \cite{Trebst2007, Tupitsyn2010, Dusuel2010, Schmidt2013, Reiss2019, Kott2024}, series expansions \cite{Vidal2009, Vidal2009_2, Schulz2012, Kamfor2014, Reiss2019, Kott2024}, exact diagonalization \cite{Vidal2009_2, Morampudi2014, Schuler2016}, density matrix renormalization group calculations on cylinders \cite{Jiang2012, Jiang2013}, projected entangled pair states \cite{Dusuel2011, Schulz2012, Vanderstraeten2017, Crone2020, Iqbal2021, Xu2024}, quantum Monte Carlo \cite{Wu2012, Linsel2024, Linsel2026}, and neural networks \cite{Zhang2017, Valenti2022, Hibat-Allah2023, Kufel2025}.
+The toric code and its variants have also been experimentally realized using photonic systems \cite{Pachos2009, Liu2019}, nuclear magnetic resonance systems \cite{Feng2013, Park2016}, superconducting qubits \cite{Zhong2016, Song2018, Satzinger2021, Niu2024}, neutral atoms \cite{Bluvstein2022}, and trapped ions \cite{Iqbal2024, Iqbal2025}.
+For a review of the toric code, see \cite{Resende2020}.

-The toric code can be extended with fields which, when strong enough, destroy the topological order.
-This model is sign-problem-free, thus making quantum Monte Carlo the method of choice.
+One of the most common extensions of the toric code are parallel fields, which, when strong enough, destroy the topological order of the ground state.
+This model is sign-problem-free, thus making quantum Monte Carlo (QMC) the method of choice for studying equilibrium physics.
 Wu, Deng, and Prokof'ev developed a continuous-time quantum Monte Carlo algorithm \cite{Wu2012}.
 ParaToric implements and extends this algorithm with new updates which enable ergodicity at large temperatures and at zero off-diagonal field, thus significantly improving the applicability of the algorithm.

 ParaToric implements a wide range of lattices, boundary conditions, and observables.
 It is also possible to extend ParaToric with new interactions, observables, and lattices.
 We provide documented interfaces in C, C++, and Python as well as command-line interfaces, making the integration of ParaToric into other projects and programming languages straightforward.
 ParaToric will save simulation results to HDF5 files and snapshots to GraphML files (XML-based), with a focus on interoperability with other packages.
 ParaToric comes with an MIT license.